-• A2.2 Child Sexual Exploitation
+Child Sexual Exploitation

-1. Child sexual exploitation (CSE) involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.
-Sexual

-&lt;sup>4 Regulation 4 of the Education (Pupil Registration) (England) Regulations 2006 exploitation can take many forms ranging from the seemingly 'consensual' relationship where sex is exchanged for affection or gifts, to serious organised crime by gangs and groups.
+Child sexual exploitation (CSE) involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.
+Sexual exploitation can take many forms ranging from the seemingly 'consensual' relationship where sex is exchanged for affection or gifts, to serious organised crime by gangs and groups.
 What marks out exploitation is an imbalance of power in the relationship.

-The perpetrator always holds some kind of power over the victim which increases as the exploitative relationship develops.
+• The perpetrator always holds some kind of power over the victim which increases as the exploitative relationship develops.
 Sexual exploitation involves varying degrees of coercion, intimidation or enticement, including unwanted pressure from peers to have sex, sexual bullying including cyberbullying and grooming.
 However, it also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse.